marieotsuka/questions-for-designers/README.md

 ### Homepage
-The homepage layout is determined by `index.liquid`.
+> Layout file: `src/index.liquid`

+This is the site index.
 It loops through the questions and designers and lists them.

 ### Question view
+> Layout file: `src/question.liquid`

-The collection of responses to a particular question uses the layout `question.liquid`.
+The collection of responses to a particular question.
 It filters all responses by the question id, and lists them.
 (Currently in alphabetical order of the designer name; perhaps this can be randomized.)

 Each question page is generated into the output folder determined by the `permalink` frontmatter of the layout file, as `questions/q{{ question.id }}/`, i.e. `questions/q1/index.html`, `questions/q2/index.html` ...

 ### Designer view
+> Layout file: `_layouts/designer.liquid`

-The collection of responses by a particular designer uses the layout in `_layouts/designer.liquid`.
+The collection of responses by a particular designer.
 It filters all responses by the designer name, and displays them in order of the response `id`s.

 Each designer page is genrated into the output folder `designers/name-of-designer/`, i.e. `designers/hyperlink-press/index.html` ...